Python-Markdown/markdown/docs/extensions/api.md

         super(MyExtension, self).__init__(**kwargs)
 ```

-When implemented this way the configuration parameters can be over-ridden at run time (thus the call to `super`).
+When implemented this way the configuration parameters can be overridden at run time (thus the call to `super`).
 For
 example:

 ```python